 In PE, we will be focussing on the core skills of running, jumping, throwing and catching.
 PE will take place outside wherever possible.
 With this in mind, please ensure your child has suitable outdoor PE kit and spare socks.

 Children should bring their PE kit to school at the beginning of each week.
 This can be kept in a small PE bag on their cloakroom peg.
 PE kit should be taken home and laundered weekly.
 No PE Kit should be left in school to allow for additional cleaning of cloakroom areas.

 In computing, we will be looking at how we use technology in our daily lives and the importance of e-safety.

-Literacy and numeracy homework will be given on Friday and should be completed and returned to school by the following Thursday.
+Spelling, Literacy and numeracy homework will be given on Friday and should be completed and returned to school by the following Thursday.
 We encourage children to read as often as possible at home to an adult, as this will be a great support to the development of their literacy skills.
 Children who read regularly at home make more rapid progress in all subjects.
-The children have a reading diary which we encourage you to use.
 We have a “three times a week” reading challenge in our class to encourage reading at home.
 There is a reward at the end of the week for those who complete the challenge!

 For behaviour management we will be using a behaviour chart and Class Dojo, ideally, I would like to connect all parents to Dojo before the end of the first half term.
 Instructions for how to connect to this will be sent out soon.
 This allows you to see the points your child receives for good behaviour and can also provide a method of contact if required.

 If you have any questions, please contact the office to arrange a phone call or appointment.